dwang520/LeWoS/README.md

 # LeWoS

+> [!IMPORTANT]
+> **Please use the [Python version](https://github.com/dwang520/LeWoS-py) instead.** The Python implementation is more general-purpose and easier to install and use; results may differ slightly from this original MATLAB version.

 Original MATLAB implementation of LeWoS, an unsupervised leaf-wood classification method for terrestrial laser scanning (TLS) point clouds.

-## Please use the Python version

-The [Python implementation](https://github.com/dwang520/LeWoS-py) is now recommended.
-It is more general-purpose and easier to install and use.

-Note: results of the Python version may differ slightly from this original MATLAB version.

 ## Citation